tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Lakshay-Batra/index.md

 ## something interesting about you?

-I am good with cooking.
+I am good at cooking.

 ### help I need?